Skip to content

 Yes.
 The registration process is fully digital.
 We have helped hundreds of entrepreneurs from Iran, Germany, the UK, India, and other countries register without visiting Oman.

-What is Oman's free zone, and how does it benefit businesses?
+What are Oman's free zones and how do they benefit businesses?

 Oman's free zones (Sohar, Duqm, Salalah, Al Mazunah) offer tax exemptions up to 25 years, zero customs duty, and full profit repatriation.
 They are ideal for manufacturing, logistics, and trading companies.